spbu-se/duplicate-finder/docs/index.md

 ### Document Preparation

-If you have a document for duplicate search you should convert it to plain text and wrap into two XML tags before (see [Examples](#examples)).
+If you have a software document for duplicate search you should convert it to plain text and wrap into two XML tags before (see [Examples](#examples)).
 For many document formats you can do this using [Pandoc](http://pandoc.org/) utility and `wrap-into-xml.py` Python script which is located in the [tool source code](#source-code) folder.